forestmvey/Aeroponics/README.md

 **Version 1.0.0**

 A home aeroponic farming system designed for the Raspberry pi 3b+.
+The systems utilizes the raspberry pi's GPIO to switch on and off a relay module to deliver power to a water pump and solenoid valve.
+The water pump needs only to run approximately twice a day while delivering nutrients at 15 minute intervals for 2 seconds durations.
+This will vary dependant on setup but can be used as a rough.

 ---